-Disclosure: This post was sponsored by HANDy Paint Products.
+Disclosure: HANDy Paint Products sponsored this post.
 Although we were compensated to write this post, all opinions and content are our own, and we stand behind and use all brands and products we endorse on our site.

-For this master bathroom, our client wanted a fancy farmhouse style but didn’t want to overdo it on the farmhouse or the fancy since their home didn’t have a lot of those styles in general throughout.
-We recommended doing a little accent shiplap wall behind the vanity to town down the fancy and bring in the farmhouse.
-We also put in a free-standing tub, enlarged the shower and addded in beautiful light and bright tiles with a glass door.
+For this master bathroom, our client wanted a fancy farmhouse style but didn’t want to overdo it on the farmhouse or the fancy since their home didn’t have a lot of those styles in general.
+We recommended doing a little accent shiplap wall behind the vanity to tone down the fancy and bring in the farmhouse.
+We also put in a free-standing tub, enlarged the shower, and added in beautiful light and bright tiles with a glass door.
 And we gotta say, it ended up looking just as we had hoped!

-So today we wanted to give you guys a tutorial on how we created this shiplap wall and bring you in for a little tour of this master bathroom so you can DIY- it in your own homes.
+Today we wanted to give you guys a tutorial on how we created this shiplap wall and bring you in for a little tour of this master bathroom so you can DIY it in your homes.
 That is if shiplap is your thing.

 1. Tools and Materials

-First step to any home project is getting all of your tools and materials in order and space prepped.
-Here are a list of the tools and materials we used for this project:
+The first step to any home project is getting all of your tools and materials in order and space prepped.
+Here is a list of the tools and materials we used for this project:

 - Table saw

 - Nail gun